Why is opening a cloud kitchen a good idea?

 Since you’re removing table servicing out of the equation and offering a delivery-only service, you’ll save a huge amount on real estate costs.

 The best thing about cloud kitchens is that you don’t need heavy investments to begin.
 You can start small but expand fast.
-Once you build a brand and get loyal customers, expanding to new localities and even new menu variety gets easier.
-Let’s take the example of Faasos, today it runs 160+ kitchens and 4 brands including Faasos, Behrouz Biryani, Oven Story and Firangi Bake.
+Once you build a brand and get loyal customers, expanding to new localities and even new menu varieties gets easier.
+Let’s take the example of Faasos, today it runs 160+ kitchens and 4 brands including Faasos, Behrouz Biryani, Oven Story, and Firangi Bake.

 Cloud kitchens are centralized licensed commercial food production facilities where anywhere from one or two to dozens of restaurants rent space to prepare delivery-optimized menu items.

-One restaurant may run multiple brands, or virtual restaurants, all operating under one roof, or the kitchen may be run like an incubator, shared by different purveyors.
-Picture a large warehouse with numerous stations (mini-restaurants) of stainless steel prep tables, hood vents, stoves, ovens, and sinks, each with its own orders coming in direct from customers.
+One restaurant may run multiple brands or virtual restaurants, all operating under one roof, or the kitchen may be run like an incubator, shared by different purveyors.
+Picture a large warehouse with numerous stations (mini-restaurants) of stainless steel prep tables, hood vents, stoves, ovens, and sinks, each with its own orders coming in directly from customers.

 With no physical location, cloud kitchens don’t benefit from walk-in traffic.
 You are competing exclusively in a crowded online marketplace.
 The good news is, if your product is good enough, it should rise to the top thanks to social proof like good reviews and word-of-mouth referrals.